Implicit animations

 The shape-shifting complete example animates transitions between values for

-including those you didn’t use such as padding
+including those you didn’t use such as padding, transform,

 The shape-shifting complete example builds upon fade-in complete by showing